GithubWafi/Odd-Even-Algorithms/README.md

 # Odd-Even-Algorithms

 Many algorithms on checking if a given integer is odd or even.
-Most of these algorithms are innefiecient.
+Most of these algorithms are inefficient.